ohkami-rs/sqlx-d1/README.md

 ## Background

-*Miniflare's local D1 emulator is, essentially, just an `.sqlite` file.*
+*Miniflare's local D1 emulator is, essentially, just a `.sqlite` file.*

 This fact has been brought a lot of Rustaceans trying `sqlx` with `sqlite` feature for D1, but it's impossible because: